 Language (20 points): Grammar, Vocabulary Choice, Pronunciation

-- The students go to the classes assigned by the Owlypia staff.
+- The students go to the classes and start in the order assigned by the Owlypia staff.

 - The students select their topics randomly.
 Then, the topic selected is not returned to the envelope or container.
-No two contestants in the same room talk about the same topic.
+Ideally, no two contestants in the same room talk about the same topic.

 - Contestants may use blank paper to organize ideas during preparation.
 However, they may not use costumes or props in the contest.
 Similarly, phones and/or electronic devices may not be used to access the Internet or view materials.